 For reference, we use HUD income requirements.
 The link explains each income level and what income range defines a household as very low, extremely low, low, and median/middle-income.
 We realize that this can be confusing, so please call us if you need our Housing Counselor to explain it to you.

 For our Homeownership Program, simply fill out this online form.
 That doesn’t complete the process (more paperwork will follow), but that’s your first step!

-If you'd rather not fill out an online form, click here to request a paper copy be mailed to you.
+If you’d rather not fill out an online form, click here to email our Homeownership staff.

 If you are sending correspondence to our Homeownership staff by postal mail, send to: ATTN: Pam Short, HDA, Inc., P.O.
 Box 7284, Hazard, KY 41702.

-You may also call our Housing Counselor at 606-436-0497, and she will assist you with filling out the form over the phone.
+You may also call our Housing Counselor at 606-436-0497, and she will assist you.
 Another option is to schedule an in-person visit to fill out any forms in our office.

 For Home Repair, you can request repairs by filling out this online form.
-It may take a few days for one of our Home Repair staff to contact you, but rest assured that they will.
+It may take a few days to a week for one of our Home Repair staff to contact you, but rest assured that they will.

-If you'd rather not fill out an online form, click here to request a paper copy be sent to you by mail.
+If you’d rather not fill out an online form, click here to contact our Home Repair staff.